 The Organization has a line of credit under which the Organization may borrow on a secured basis at the Prime Rate with credit totaling \$1,500,000.
 The line of credit contains a provision for an interest rate floor of 4.0%.
-As the Prime Rate at June 30, 2020 was 3.25%, the interest rate on the loan was 4.0%.
+As the Prime Rate at June 30, 2021 was 3.25%, the interest rate on the loan was 4.0%.
 Borrowings under the agreement are collateralized by the property in Boulder City, Nevada.
-The Organization has an outstanding balance of \$575,000 as of June 30, 2020.
-The credit agreement was scheduled to mature on November 30, 2019, however, the agreement was extended until November 30, 2024.
+The Organization has an outstanding balance of \$0 as of June 30, 2021.
+The credit agreement is scheduled to mature on November 30, 2024.